PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 .. warning::
   However, please note that your backend can get queries in aNy CAsE!
-If your database is case sensitive, like most are (with the notable exception of MySQL), you must make sure that you do find answers which differ only in case.
+If your database is case-sensitive, like most are (with the notable exception of MySQL), you must make sure that you do find answers which differ only in case.